 9. Replace an Inefficient Appliance

-If you're still using an old refrigerator or washer-dryer combo that's energy inefficient, consider donating your old appliances to a charitable organization and buying a replacement that's more energy efficient.
-You'll enjoy a new appliance, and your utility bills could be lower as a result.
-Now that's smart money management.
+If you're still using an old refrigerator or washer-dryer combo that's energy inefficient, consider donating your old appliances to a charitable organization and buying a replacement that's greener.
+You'll enjoy a new appliance and your utility bills could be lower as a result.

 10. Invest in Yourself

 Perhaps you've wanted to take a college course or learn how to use Photoshop.
-Consider using some of your tax refund to make an investment in yourself.
-Learning a new skill that's relevant to your job could aid your career, and learning a new home-based skill, like cooking, can lower bills and improve your quality of life.
+Consider using your tax refund to make an investment in yourself.
+For example, you could learn a new skill that's relevant to your job or take cooking lessons to lower your going-out expenses.

-Sure, you've probably had your eye on a pair of shoes or a couple of console games for when your tax refund arrives.
-There's nothing wrong with a treat, but beyond that, consider making your tax refund work for you and your family's future through careful money management of the majority of your tax refund.
+Sure, you've probably had your eye on a pair of shoes or a couple of console games when your tax refund arrives but a wiser choice is to think beyond the lure of instant gratification.

 Photo Credit: Supertrooper / freedigitalphotos.net